tromp/cuckoo/README.md

 Anyone who'd like to see my claims tested is invited to donate to the Cuckoo Cycle Bounty Fund at

-<a href="https://blockchain.info/address/1CnrpdKtfF3oAZmshyVC1EsRUa25nDuBvN">1CnrpdKtfF3oAZmshyVC1EsRUa25nDuBvN</a> (wallet balance as of Apr 11, 2017: 8.2 BTC)
+<a href="https://blockchain.info/address/1CnrpdKtfF3oAZmshyVC1EsRUa25nDuBvN">1CnrpdKtfF3oAZmshyVC1EsRUa25nDuBvN</a> (wallet balance as of July 13, 2017: 16.7 BTC, following a generous $20k donation by <a href="https://www.genesis-mining.com/">Genesis Mining</a>)

 I intend for the total bounty value to stay ahead of funding levels.
 Happy bounty hunting!